ashgansh/Span/README.md

 The following command is similar to using the Rails `console` or the Django `shell`

-`docker-compose run web ie -S mix`
+`docker-compose run web iex -S mix`

 ## License
 MIT